 There have been many times during the holidays where I've felt like I'd rather just do what needs to be done myself than bother with trying to engage anyone else in the tasks at hand.
 Can you relate?
 In hindsight, I'd say this was a bit shortsighted on my part.
 I'm convinced that Mary Poppins got this one right.
 "In every job that must be done, there is an element of fun, find the fun, and SNAP, the job's a game."
 At my house we call it the "Mary Poppins Theory."
 When it comes to cooperation, apply some creativity or silliness, and just have a blast.
 What I've learned is that not only are the tasks more enjoyable, but they become beautiful memories of the holiday.
 As long as you can be open to not controlling every outcome, cooperation is where it's at!
 Here are a couple examples: For years I used to single-handedly bake mountains of holiday treats.
 I've been blessed with a natural talent to bake and I know that people look forward to the treats I make and share.
 But it got to the point where it felt overwhelming to bake all those cookies alone at the expense of more joyful things because I tied my own self to those ovens!
 Some time ago, I began inviting the cooperation of my grown children, and now their significant others, to come over and bake cookies.
 They love it!
 This special time is always brimming with love and laughter and a great sense of fun.
 At the end, everyone takes cookies and great memories back home.
 Another favorite example of mine is how my husband cooperates with gift wrapping.
 We like to put on a traditional Christmas movie--"White Christmas" is a fav--and then we just take our time, be creative and enjoy the wrapping experience.
-Now, this task feels light, joyful and meaningful instead of overwhelming.
+You might even like a cup of holiday cocoa, or even a glass of wine, if that's your thing.
+Bottomline, this "task" now feels light, joyful and meaningful instead of overwhelming.
 I hope you too will give some thought to what and with whom you'd like to share some cooperation this season.

 The "U" in C.U.P.S. stands for understanding.